jjmschofield/GoCook/README.md

 # Things to Watch Out For
 * This has been authored on a Winblowz box
   * I've not checked that the .gitattributes is correct yet - so watch your line endings!
-  * I've not checked that when the project is built on a Unix box it actually works
 * There are no unit tests
 * There are no integration tests
 * There are basically no automated tests of any nature